-For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration amounting to \$24,735 thousand and \$31,497 thousand, respectively, and directors' and supervisors' remuneration amounting to \$6,184 thousand and \$7,874 thousand, respectively The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating costs or operating expenses during 2022 and 2021.
+For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration amounting to \$39,308 thousand and \$24,735 thousand, and directors' and supervisors' remuneration amounting to \$9,827 thousand and \$6,184 thousand, respectively The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remunerations were expensed under operating costs or operating expenses during 2022 and 2021 and distributed entirely in cash.
 The numbers of shares to be distributed were calculated based on the closing price of the Company's ordinary shares, one day before the date of the meeting of Board of Directors, respectively.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2022 and 2021.
+The amounts, as stated in the consolidated financial statements, are identical to those of the actual distributions for 2023 and 2022.